BILL GOODMAN, 305 DONEGAL DRIVE, BOZEMAN, MONTANA 59715

 2) FABULOUS SMITH AND WESSON FIND WITH SUPER FACTORY LETTER!!
 RARE .38-40 CALIBER DOUBLE ACTION FRONTIER, #1XX, ONLY 276 OF THIS DISTINCT MODEL WERE MADE AND NUMBERED 1 - 276, this one has a 6 1/2" barrel (longest offered) and the factory letter verifies all aspects of this revolver and shows it was shipped on October 27, 1904 to J. A. ANDERSON CO., FORT WORTH, TEXAS, aside from some M-1926 .44 Hand Ejectors that went to Texas, this is one of the only early S&Ws that went anywhere but to a major dealer/distributor in the northeast- usually New York, much less to Texas which was pretty much still a frontier in 1904!
 No doubt, the person who ordered this .38-40 was probably a cowboy who wanted to pair it up with his .38-40 Winchester or Marlin rifle/carbine, overall aged blue to brown with some good blue in the more protected areas- like ahead of the cylinder and on/around trigger guard, never been steel-wooled or cleaned, the patina on this revolver is very attractive and took 110 years to achieve, exc. markings including the "38 WINCHESTER CTG" marking on the barrel, matching numbers, exc. hard rubber grips (stated in the letter) show light handling wear only, tight action, exc. bore, you could look for years and not find one of these in any condition and certainly a letter with shipment to Texas is a big plus! $4950.

-4) .44 DOUBLE ACTION WITH 6 ½” BARREL, this is the standard 1 7/16” cylinder chambered for the .44 Russian cartridge, overall a dark, uncleaned brown, really “attic condition” and looks like it provided long service on the frontier, action works fine both single action and double action, fine markings, right grip is a wood replacement, left grip is heavily worn rubber, bore will clean out fine or better, $695.
+4) .44 DOUBLE ACTION WITH 6 ½” BARREL, this is the standard 1 7/16” cylinder chambered for the .44 Russian cartridge, overall a dark, uncleaned brown, really “attic condition” and looks like it provided long service on the frontier, action works fine both single action and double action, fine markings, right grip is a wood replacement, left grip is heavily worn rubber, looks like some of the forcing cone at the back of the barrel in front of the cylinder is worn or shot away- fairly typical in these frontier guns and you have to look closely to detect this, bore will clean out fine or better, $595

 5) GREAT FACTORY LETTER WITH THIS 1891 SINGLE SHOT .22LR TARGET PISTOL WITH BLUE FINISH AND SCARCE 8" BARREL, the S&W factory letter shows this revolver as being shipped to Andre, Schaub & Pioso Co., New York City and Paris, France on March 11, 1901.
 This company was also an agent for the French government in procuring American arms during World War I, it can be assumed this one went overseas, matching numbers, correct hard rubber stocks (mentioned in the letter), fine deep blue overall with some flaking on the side plate on the left side and some dulling/ageing of the blue on the barrel bottom and front strap etc., exc. mech and bore, nice case color on the hammer, only 862 of these were made in .22LR and of those most had the ten inch barrel and many were nickel finish, very rare S&W with even rarer barrel length and intriguing factory letter! $1395.